Special Weather Statement issued for Berrien by NWS - NewsBreak

 Special Weather Statement issued for Berrien by NWS

-Effective: 2021-08-11 13:00:00 EDT Expires: 2021-08-10 22:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-A Severe Thunderstorm Watch remains in effect until 300 AM EDT/200 AM CDT/ for north central and northwestern Indiana...and southwestern Michigan.
-Target Area: Berrien A strong thunderstorm will impact portions of northwestern St. Joseph, northern La Porte and southern Berrien Counties through 1030 PM EDT/930 PM CDT/ At 948 PM EDT/848 PM CDT/, Doppler radar was tracking a strong thunderstorm near La Porte, moving northeast at 35 mph.
-HAZARD...Wind gusts up to 50 mph and penny size hail.
+Effective: 2021-08-11 13:00:00 EDT Expires: 2021-08-11 12:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with these storms and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with these storms.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+A Severe Thunderstorm Watch remains in effect until 500 PM EDT/400 PM CDT/ for north central and northwestern Indiana...and southwestern Michigan.
+Target Area: Berrien Strong thunderstorms will impact portions of southwestern Elkhart, St. Joseph, northern Pulaski, northwestern Fulton, northwestern Kosciusko, Starke, Marshall, La Porte and south central Berrien Counties through 1230 PM EDT/1130 AM CDT/ At 1159 AM EDT/1059 AM CDT/, Doppler radar was tracking strong thunderstorms along a line extending from near La Porte to near Plymouth to near Rochester.
+Movement was east at 50 mph.
+HAZARD...Wind gusts up to 50 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-This strong thunderstorm will be near La Porte around 955 PM EDT.
-Other locations in the path of this storm include New Carlisle, Three Oaks, South Bend and Buchanan.
-This includes the following highways Interstate 80 in Indiana between mile markers 39 and 78.
+Strong thunderstorms will be near Plymouth and Argos around 1205 PM EDT.
+Bremen and Bourbon around 1215 PM EDT.
+Other locations in the path of these storms include New Carlisle, South Bend, Warsaw, Nappanee, Winona Lake, Buchanan and Roseland.
+This includes the following highways Interstate 80 in Indiana between mile markers 38 and 79.
 Interstate 94 in Indiana between mile markers 33 and 45.
-Interstate 94 in Michigan between mile markers 0 and 19.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Interstate 94 in Michigan between mile markers 0 and 2.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0